evan-buss/openbooks/README.md

 - Launch the application normally
   - `OpenBooks`
 - Your web browser will be opened to the OpenBooks interface.
-  - You must wait 30 seconds before your first search as there is a mandatory delay on the IRC server
   - On the left side you will see your past searches as well as a list of online download servers
 - Enter your search query.
-  - The book is sent to the backend server and placed in the queue
+  - The book is sent to the backend server and placed in the IRC queue
-  - When the results are recieved they are then parsed and put into a      table for easy filtering.
+  - When the results are recieved they are then parsed and put into a table for easy viewing.
-  - The recommended button refines the search to servers that I personally recommend and use whenever possible as they give consistent results.
+  - Clicking a server in the sidebar will filter the results to show only books from that server.
+  - Clicking a history item allows you to show, hide, or delete it.
 - When you find what you are looking for simply click the download button.
-  - It is recommended that you ensure the server is online before clicking download.
-- At any time you can select a past search from the sidebar to take another look at results you may have missed.

 ### CLI
 - Launch the application with the -cli flag